 The Company offers lifestyle-oriented general merchandise and consumer products and services through a portfolio of global consumer brands.
 The Company operates two reportable segments- "Retail" and "Wholesale."
 The Company's Retail segment consists of the "Anthropologie," "Bhldn," "Free People," "Terrain" and "Urban Outfitters" brands and the Food and Beverage division.
 The Anthropologie, Bhldn and Terrain brands make up the "Anthropologie Group."
-As of April 30, 2017, there were 242 Urban Outfitters stores, 225 Anthropologie Group stores, 130 Free People stores and 12 restaurants under the Food and Beverage division.
-Urban Outfitters, the Anthropologie Group and Free People, including their stores and direct-to-consumer channels, and restaurants are each considered an operating segment.
-Net sales from the Retail segment accounted for approximately 90.7% and 91.8% of total consolidated net sales for the three months ended April 30, 2017 and 2016, respectively.
+As of July 31, 2017, there were 245 Urban Outfitters stores, 225 Anthropologie Group and Free People, including their stores and 12 restaurants under the Food and Beverage division.
+Each of Urban Outfitters, the Anthropologie Group and Free People, including their stores and direct-to-consumer channels, and the restaurants operated under the Company's Food and Beverage division are considered an operating segment.
+Net sales from the Retail segment accounted for approximately 90.6% of total consolidated net sales for the three and six months ended July 31, 2017.
+Net sales from the Retail segment accounted for approximately 91.6% and 91.7% of total consolidated net sales for the three and six months ended July 31, 2016, respectively.
 The remaining net sales are derived from the Company's Wholesale segment that consists of the Free People wholesale division that primarily designs, develops and markets young women's contemporary casual apparel, including intimates and activewear, and shoes sold through approximately 1,900 department and specialty stores worldwide, third-party websites and the Retail segment.